Chia-Network/bls-signatures/README.md

 ```

 ### Notes on dependencies
-Changes performed to relic: Added config files for Chia, and added gmp include in relic.h, new ep_map and ep2_map.
+Changes performed to relic: Added config files for Chia, and added gmp include in relic.h, new ep_map and ep2_map, new ep_pck and ep2_pck.
 Custom inversion function.
-Note: relic is an LGPL 2.1 dependency.
+Note: relic is used with the Apache 2.0 license.

 Libsodium and GMP are optional dependencies: libsodium gives secure memory allocation,
 and GMP speeds up the library by ~ 3x.
 To install them, either download them from github